Edit Blog Post

 A couple of weeks later, on a foggy winter’s day, we went for an experience ominously entitled ’Shark Survival’

 at Kelly Tarlton’s Aquarium

 where - we were assured - the school sharks that we would swim with were well fed and would not mind us joining them in their watery home!
-It was an excellent day where we also saw stingrays (about 2 metres wide), tropical fish, penguins
+It was an excellent day where we also saw stingrays (about 2 metres wide), tropical fish, penguins and seahorses.

 In the water